prdx23/acrylic/README.md

 # Acrylic

-Have you ever wanted a simple and intuitive way to work with colors in python? then this library is for you! `acrylic` is a python package that you can use to manage colors, convert between different color formats, and work with color schemes and palettes.
+Have you ever wanted a simple and intuitive way to work with colors in python?
+Then this library is for you! `acrylic` is a python package that you can use to manage colors, convert between different color formats, and work with color schemes and palettes.

 ## How to Install
 `acrylic` can be installed using pip:
 ```shell
 pip install acrylic
 ```
-It works with Python 3.6 and above and has no dependencies.
+It has no dependencies and works with Python >=3.6

 ## Documentation

-#### Defining Colors
+### Defining Colors

 You can create a new color like this:
 ```python